-This is due to the fact that there is no clear-cut dividing line that separates the two reading genres.
-The factors that were discussed above are helpful in categorizing science fiction versus fantasy, but they are not definitive tests by any means.
+This is because there is no clear-cut dividing line that separates the two reading genres.
+The factors discussed above help categorize science fiction versus fantasy, but they are not definitive tests by any means.

 Nobody knows for sure what sort of innovations are possible in the future.
 What is considered impossible now may be thrown into the realm of possibility in a decade or two.

 Thus, the argument that science fiction investigates what is possible and fantasy investigates what is impossible is not always so reliable.

 For this reason, the term “prototype categories” has been routinely applied to the genres of science fiction and fantasy.
 In essence, this means that these reading genres are continually evolving and sorting out the subtle details that define science fiction versus fantasy.

 Why Do So Many People Confuse Science Fiction and Fantasy?